The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 According to the National Institute of Mental Health, currently about one out of every five Americans lives with a mental illness.

 Along with a growing need for mental health services, we are also experiencing a psychiatrist shortage right now.
+In recent years, rising mental health needs have put additional pressure on the mental health care system.
 Why is there a shortage of psychiatrists?
 An aging population with more retiring doctors, too few psychiatry residency positions, and low insurance reimbursement rates are just a few of the reasons.
+The age of the current workforce is a significant factor—nearly 60% of practicing psychiatrists are over the age of 55, contributing to the impending workforce shortage as many approach retirement.

 Let’s explore the psychiatrist shortage, why it’s happening, what it means for the future, and how telepsychiatry can provide much-needed resources to patients across America.

 Why is there a shortage of mental health providers in America?
-There are many reasons for the thinning psychiatrist pool, including:
+The workforce shortage in psychiatry is driven by several factors, including:

 • Aging Workforce: Many psychiatrists are nearing retirement, with fewer new behavioral health professionals entering the field.